Where U Been? (song)

 "Where U Been?" is a song by American rapper 2 Chainz from his second studio album B.O.A.T.S.
 II: Me Time.
 (2013) The song was released as the album's first promotional single on August 1, 2013.
 It was produced by frequent collaborator Mike Will Made It, and featured a guest appearance by Cap.1.
 The song peaked on the US Billboard Bubbling Under R&B/Hip-Hop Singles at number one.

+It samples from "The Dance of the Witches", part of the score of The Witches of Eastwick, written by John Williams.

 Background

 On August 1, 2013, 2 Chainz premiered the Mike Will Made It-produced "Where U Been?" featuring Cap.1, from his second studio album B.O.A.T.S.
 II: Me Time.
 On the same day, it was serviced to DJs as the album's first promotional single.
 In September 2013, 2 Chainz performed "Where U Been?" on DJ Skee's SKEE Live along with "Netflix".

 Music video

 The Sharod Marcus Simpson-directed music video for "Where U Been?" was released on September 11, 2013, the day after the album's US release.
 The video features a compilation of tour footage from the America's Most Wanted concert tour, which also featured T.I. and Lil Wayne.
 The black and white video also shows 2 Chainz "performing to packed crowds and celebrating his lavish lifestyle."